atk14/Sendmail/README.md

 Sendmail
 ========

-Sendmail is a replacement function mail() in PHP.
+Sendmail is a replacement for function mail() in PHP.

 Basic usage
 -----------